-Structure contour maps are most often employed to display subsurface rocks and structures, but outcrop data can also be used for making such maps.
-Structural cross sections with different vertical exaggerations can be prepared from structure contour maps, and strike-and-dip measurements can also be made on the reference surface.
+Structure contour maps are most often employed to display subsurface rocks and structures, but outcrop data may also be used for making such maps.
+Structural cross sections with different vertical exaggerations may be prepared from structure contour maps, and strike-and-dip measurements may also be made on the reference surface.
 In short, a thorough structural analysis of the reference surface is possible.

 However, the exact positions of contour lines between control points cannot be definitely known.
 Examine the relationship between control-point and contour-line elevations in this example.
 Here are some basic rules to follow in constructing contour maps.

 Structure contour maps clearly reveal any folds present in the reference surface.
 For example, an open anticline plunging gently to the northeast is visible in Figure 5-1.
-Appropriate fold and fault symbols can be shown directly on the map.
-Strike and dip at any point on the surface can be determined easily--strike is parallel and dip is perpendicular to contour lines.
-The dip angle can also be measured.
+Appropriate fold and fault symbols may be shown directly on the map.
+Strike and dip at any point on the surface could be determined easily--strike is parallel and dip is perpendicular to contour lines.
+The dip angle may also be measured.

 - Contours are generally separate, smooth lines that are more-or-less parallel to each other.

-- A single contour line will never branch or divide.
+- A single contour line never branches or divides.

-- Contours can form closed loops around domes or basins.
+- Contours may form closed loops around domes or basins.
 Tick marks are used to indicate a closed depression.

 - Aside from closed loops, each contour should extend to the map edges; contours cannot simply begin or end in the middle of the map.